Unsupervised Dense Information Retrieval with Contrastive Learning: Method

 \subsection{Unsupervised training on unaligned documents}

-In this section, we describe our unsupervised training pipeline.
-We briefly review the loss function traditionally used in contrastive learning.
+In this section, we describe our unsupervised training method.
+We briefly review the loss function traditionally used in contrastive learning and also used in ICT~\citep{lee2019latent}.
 We then discuss obtaining positive pairs from a single text document, a critical ingredient for this training paradigm.